SchlossLab/severe-CDI/paper/paper.md

 available for each severity definition.
 Right: models were trained on the intersection of samples with all labels available for each definition.
-Note that Attributable and Pragmatic severity are exactly the same for the intersection dataset.
-OTU 120 (*Pseudomonas*) is not shown for IDSA severity on the full dataset nor on the intersection dataset because it was removed during pre-processing due to having near-zero variance. **B)** Log<sub>10</sub>-transformed median relative abundances of the most important OTUs on the full datasets, grouped by severity (shape).
-The vertical dashed line represents the limit of detection.
+Note that Attributable and Pragmatic severity are exactly the same for the intersection dataset. *Pseudomonas* (OTU 120) is not shown for IDSA severity in the full datasets nor in the intersection dataset because it was removed during pre-processing due to having near-zero variance. **B)** Log<sub>10</sub>-transformed median relative abundances of the most important OTUs on the full datasets, grouped by severity (shape).
+The vertical dashed line is the limit of detection.

 </div>